Team Hoyt

 be included in everyday life.”

-Uta’s message: Every time I see Dick and Rick Hoyt at a race, I just want to hug them and say ‘You go guys!’
-The Dad and son are a true team, each helping the other.
-What they have accomplished is a tribute to the human spirit in all of us.
+Uta’s message: Every time I see Dick and Rick Hoyt, I just want to hug them and say “You go, guys!
+Thank you for all your inspiration!”
+The amazing father and son are a true team, each helping the other, and what they have accomplished is a tribute to the human spirit in all of us.
 Team Hoyt stands for what is best in sports and life.
-Their never-give-up attitude is an inspiration to people everywhere.
+Their never-give-up attitude inspires people everywhere.

 They work tirelessly for their charity and to raise money for their causes.
-Single handedly the father and son team have become a symbol of what people can accomplish in this world—no matter what the challenges.
+Singlehandedly the father and son team have become a symbol of what people can accomplish in this world—no matter what the challenges may be.

 They have touched so many people with their generosity and their spirit.
 With each race they run, with each event they attend, they are making the world a better place.

-Team Hoyt asked me to be their coach for the 2008 Boston Marathon and I said ‘yes’ immediately.
-I coached them again for the 2009 marathon, which was their 1000th event.
-I am honored once again to coach the runners of Team Hoyt for this year’s marathon in Boston.
-I get so much inspiration from the entire team’s dedication, willfulness, and courage.
+Team Hoyt asked me to be the coach for their runners for the 2008 Boston Marathon and I said ‘Yes’ immediately.
+I coached them again for the 2009 marathon, which also was the 1,000th event for Dick and Rick, and for the races in 2010 to 2013.
+And I am honored to support the runners of The Hoyt Foundation for the marathon in 2014 too.
+I get so much inspiration from the entire Team’s dedication, courage, and strength of will.
 And I am happy to help them in their charitable efforts in any way I can.

-The supreme inspiration that Team Hoyt evokes when they take to the roads is something that Take The Magic Step cherishes.
+The supreme inspiration that Dick and Rick Hoyt evoke when they take to the roads is something that Take The Magic Step cherishes.

-Read more about Uta and the Team Hoyt Foundation in the Boston Marathon with updates from the event in 2009.
+Read more about Uta and the Hoyt Foundation in the Boston Marathon with information from the event in 2009.